-EPA Form No. 8700-30 OMB Con trol No. 2050-0072 Page of Chemical Description Physical and Health Hazards Inventory Type of Storage Storage Conditions (Pressure, Temperature) Storage Locations Additional Reporting Information (Optional) Check if information below is identical to the information submitted last year.
-Chemical Name: CAS No. EHS: Yes ☐ Fire ☐ Sudden Release of Pressure ☐ Reactive ☐ Immediate (Acute) Maximum Amount Range Code: Average Daily Amount Range Code: Confidential: ☐ Yes ☐ No ☐ Below Reporting Thresholds (optional) ☐ State or Local Requirements □ Solid □ Liquid □ Gas □ Trade Secret Delayed (Chronic) No. of days on site: Check if information below is identical to the information submitted last year.
-Mixture or Product Name: ☐ Fire ☐ Sudden Release of Maximum Amount (Total Mixture) Range Code: □ Yes □ No ☐ Below Reporting Thresholds (optional) CAS No. Pressure Reactive Immediate (Acute) Average Daily Amount (Total Mixture) Range Code: ☐ State or Local Requirements EHS(s) Name (if applicable): Delayed (Chronic) No. of days on site: CAS No. Non-EHS(s) Name (optional): Maximum Amount of each EHS in the Mixture Range Code: Optional Attachments: ☐ I have attached a site plan ☐ I have attached a description of dikes an st of site coordinate abbrevia ations l l l of a hazardous chemical in the preceding calendar year), LEPC staff shall request that the requester include the general need for the information.
+EPA Form No. 8700-30 OMB Contr ol No. 2050-0072 Page of Chemical Description Physical and Health Hazards Inventory Type of Storage Storage Conditions (Pressure, Temperature) Storage Locations Additional Reporting Information (Optional) Check if information below is identical to the information submitted last year.
+Chemical Name: CAS No. EHS: Yes No No Fire Sudden Release of Pressure Reactive Immediate Maximum Amount Range Code: Average Daily Amount Range Code: Confidential: ☐ Yes ☐ No Below Reporting Thresholds (optional) State or Local Requirements Solid Liquid D Gas D Trade Secret (Acute) Delayed (Chronic) No. of days on site: Check if information below is identical to the information submitted last year.
+Mixture or Product Name: Fire Sudden Release of Maximum Amount (Total Mixture) Range Code: Confidential: □ Yes □ No Below Reporting Thresholds (optional) CAS No. Inot Available Solid Liquid Gas I Trade Secret EHS: Yes No I Release of Pressure Reactive Average Daily Amount (Total Mixture) Range Code: State or Local Requirements EHS(s) Name (if applicable): Delayed (Chronic) No. of days on site: CAS No. Non-EHS(s) Name (optional): - Maximum Amount of each EHS in the Mixture Range Code: Optional Attachments: I have attached a site plan I have attached a description of dikes and ist of site coordinate abbrevia res tions 1 1 I of a hazardous chemical in the preceding calendar year), LEPC staff shall request that the requester include the general need for the information.
 The LEPC may consider the request and may pursue the information from the facility on behalf of the requester.
 If the LEPC does obtain the information, the SFRPC shall make the information available to the requester.

-• LEPC staff shall respond to a request for Tier II information under Section 312 no later than forty-five (45) days after the date of receipt of the request pursuant to Section 312, Title III.

-5. Request to Withhold Location
+- LEPC staff shall respond to a request for Tier II information under Section 312 no later than forty-five (45) days after the date of receipt of the request pursuant to Section 312, Title III. - 5.
+Request to Withhold Location